Ircama/epson_print_conf/README.md

       Uses a higher quantity of ink to perform a deeper cleaning cycle.
 Power cleaning also consumes more ink and fills the waste ink tank more quickly.
 It should only be used when normal cleaning is insufficient.

+    - Print Test Patterns.

+      Execute a set of test printing functions:

+      - Standard Nozzle Test – Ask the printer to print its internal predefined pattern.
+      - Alternative Nozzle Test – Use an alternative predefined pattern.
+      - Color Test Pattern – Print a b/w and color page, optimized for Epson XP-200 series printers.
+      - Advance Paper – Move the loaded sheet forward by a specified number of lines without printing.
+      - Feed Multiple Sheets – Pass a specified number of sheets through the printer without printing.

     - Temporary reset of the ink waste counter.

       The ink waste counters track the amount of ink discarded during maintenance tasks to prevent overflow in the waste ink pads.
 Once the counters indicate that one of the printer pads is full, the printer will stop working to avoid potential damage or ink spills.
 The "Printer status" button includes information showing the levels of the waste ink tanks; specifically, two sections are relevant: "Maintenance box information" ("maintenance_box_...") and "Waste Ink Levels" ("waste_ink_levels").
 The former has a counter associated for each tank, which indicates the number of temporary resets performed by the user to temporarily restore a disabled printer.